 - Private ranchlands: Support existing rancher-based initiatives and engage new partners in delivery of conservation projects on ranching lands, including the delivery of Farm Bill and other federal programs that provide incentives for sound range management.

-- supporting participation of tribal biologists in species conservation or recovery programs and increase access of tribes to federal incentive programs, and
+- Tribal communities: Support efforts to enhance or restore native prairie habitats and associated species that are culturally significant to tribes; support participation of tribal biologists in species conservation or recovery programs; and increase access of tribes to federal incentive programs.

 - Grassland Songbirds: Reduce the annual population decline of Baird’s sparrow, Sprague’s pipit, chestnut-collared and McCown’s longspur, and lark buntings.